Relewise/relewise-ui-components/packages/web-components/README.md

 ### Template overwriting
 It is possible to overwrite the template used for rendering products.
 This is done using [lit templating](https://lit.dev/docs/templates/overview/).

-If no template is provided relewise-web-components will render using the default template.
+If no custom template is provided, we will render using the default template.
 ```ts
 initializeRelewiseUI(
     {